TheSilvered/nest/docs/c_api/c_api-ggc.md

 **Description:**

-The structure representing a garbage collector generation.
+The structure representing a generation of the garbage collector.

 **Fields:**